Frequently Asked Questions

 Q: What are the elective opportunities for rheumatology fellows?

-A: First-year fellows have opportunity for electives in Adult Rheumatology, Immunology, Lab Medicine, Physical Medicine and Rehabilitation among others.
-Fellows are encouraged to choose electives focused to their interest.
+A: First-year fellows have the opportunity for electives in Adult Rheumatology, Immunology, Lab Medicine, Ophthalmology, Orthopedics, Physical Medicine and Rehabilitation, and Pain clinic among others.
+Fellows are encouraged to choose electives focused on their interest.

 Q: Is there an opportunity for fellows to learn musculoskeletal ultrasound technique?

-A: Fellows are exposed to basics of musculoskeletal ultrasound and are encouraged to enroll in online ultrasound course.
+A: The division has 2 point of care ultrasound machines.
+Fellows are exposed to basics of musculoskeletal ultrasound and are encouraged to enroll in an online ultrasound course.

 Q: What are the clinical responsibilities in continuity clinic?